 Alex and his team decided there would be no better way to raise funds than through the delicious taste of souvlaki.
 By holding a Greek style party at his office, the team raised over $2,000!
 Now that is one fun and delicious way to get the money in.

 Eva had a stroke when she was just ten days old.
 For 24 hours Artie and his wife Stacey sat waiting to see what would happen.
-They were told that Eva wouldn’t ever walk or talk due to the damage that had been made.
+They were told that Eva would never walk or talk due to the damage that had been made.

-Despite the odds, Eva has proven everyone wrong walking, talking and even starting school last year!
+Despite the odds, Eva has proven everyone wrong walking, talking and even attending school!

 Artie, do you have the same comrades joining your team each year?